Azure/bellhop/docs/README.md

 ## Prerequisites
 To successfully deploy this project, it requires the Azure user have the following:

+- Azure Subscription
+- Azure RBAC role of Owner or Contributor at the Subscription scope
 - Azure AD Role allowing user to assign roles (Global Admin, App Admin, Cloud App Admin)
     - *Necessary to assign proper scope to managed identity*
-- Azure RBAC role of Owner or Contributor at the Subscription scope
-- Azure Subscription
-- Powershell 7.0+
-- Azure PowerShell 5.6+
-- .NET 3.1 SDK

 ## Currently Supported Azure Services